neilenns/mobiflight-docs/content/devices/input-shift-register/_index.md

 title: Input shift registers
 description: How to use input shift registers with MobiFlight.
 ogimage: card-images/devices/input-shift-register.png
-next: devices/input-shift-register/wiring/
+next: /devices/input-shift-register/wiring/
 ---

 When building panels, you may encounter situations where you have more buttons for input than available pins on your board.
-The solution is to use an input shift register like the [74HC165](https://www.ti.com/product/SN74HC165).
-This allows you to read input from eight buttons while only using three pins on the board.
+Input shift registers like the [74HC165](https://www.ti.com/product/SN74HC165) allow you to read input from eight buttons while only using three pins on the board.

 {{< cards >}}
 {{< card title="Input shift registers" image="card-images/devices/input-shift-register.png" >}}